DonaldMzima/Dog-s-Schedule/README.md

-# DogSchedule Project Readme
+# Dog Schedule Project Readme

-DogWalkSchedule is a web application built using Next.js, TypeScript, and Chakra UI that helps you manage and schedule dog walks.
+Dog Walk Schedule is a web application built using Next.js, TypeScript, and Chakra UI that helps you manage and schedule dog walks.
 It utilizes GraphQL to store data in a database and provides a user-friendly interface to create and manage dog walk tasks.
 Each task includes information about the person responsible, the dog's name, and the scheduled date.

 Table of Contents
 Installation